aimms/user-guide/aimms-ide/ODH-CPLEX/ODH_-_Parameter_File.rst

 (i.e., the folder containing the .aimms file).
 If the parameter file is present then it will be used by ODH-CPLEX.

-The ODH-CPLEX parameter name corresponding to an AIMMS option can be found in :ref:`ODH-CPLEX_AIMMS_to_ODH_Mapping` .
+The ODH-CPLEX parameter name corresponding to an AIMMS option can be found in :ref:`AIMMS_to_ODH_Mapping`.
 The syntax for the parameters that influence the heuristic sub-model CPLEX solves is the following: SUB_<parameter> where <parameter> refers to the ODH-CPLEX parameter name (for the main CPLEX solve in ODH-CPLEX).
 The syntax for the parameters that influence the heuristic sub-model CPLEX solves in Phase I is the following: PHASE1_<parameter>.